mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is Softmax regression and how is it related to Logistic regression?

 Softmax Regression (a.k.a.
 Multinomial Logistic, Maximum Entropy Classifier, or just Multi-class Logistic Regression) is a generalization of logistic regression that we can use for multi-class classification (under the assumption that the classes are mutually exclusive).
 In contrast, we use the (standard) Logistic Regression model in binary classification tasks.

+#### What is odds ratio?
+How to interpret it?
+How to compute confidence interval for it?

+An odds ratio (OR) is a measure of association between an exposure and an outcome.
+The OR represents the odds that an outcome will occur given a particular exposure, compared to the odds of the outcome occurring in the absence of that exposure.
+Odds ratios are most commonly used in case-control studies, however they can also be used in cross-sectional and cohort study designs as well (with some modifications and/or assumptions).

+When a logistic regression is calculated, the regression coefficient ($\beta_{1}$) is the estimated increase in the log odds of the outcome per unit increase in the value of the exposure.
+In other words, the exponential function of the regression coefficient ($e^{\beta_{1}}$) is the odds ratio associated with a one-unit increase in the exposure.

+The 95% confidence interval (CI) is used to estimate the precision of the OR.
+A large CI indicates a low level of precision of the OR, whereas a small CI indicates a higher precision of the OR.
+It is important to note however, that unlike the p value, the 95% CI does not report a measure’s statistical significance.
+In practice, the 95% CI is often used as a proxy for the presence of statistical significance if it does not overlap the null value (e.g. $OR=1$ because we are taking the exponential of log odds, that means log odds equals to 0).
+Nevertheless, it would be inappropriate to interpret an OR with 95% CI that spans the null value as indicating evidence for lack of association between the exposure and outcome.

+There are three ways to determine if an odds ratio is statistically significant:

+1. Fisher's Exact Test
+2. Chi-square Test (It compares the observed values to expected values to determine whether there is no relationship between two variabkes)
+3. Wald Test (This is used for logistic regression)

 #### What is collinearity and what to do with it?
 How to remove multicollinearity?